Edited by John Leach

 But when it comes to unexpected veterinary care, sometimes the looming financial threat can be intimidating.
 The thought of facing down $9,000 in vet bills after your golden retriever’s hip dysplasia surgery is daunting for anyone.
 Sometimes pet owners are put in impossible financial situations, which can lead to improper medical care.
 In the worst cases economic euthanasia, when someone must put their cherished pet to sleep because they can no longer afford treatment, is the only option.

 A common ailment like an ear infection costs upwards of $150.
-Emergencies like foreign object removal averages around $7,000 without pet health insurance.
+Meanwhile emergency care like hospitalization or foreign object removal averages around $7,000 without pet health insurance.

-This is why so many dog parents turn to pet insurance for extra peace of mind when it comes to their furry family member.
+This is why so many dog parents turn to dog health insurance, or pet insurance, for extra peace of mind when it comes to their furry family member.
 It’s impossible to predict when emergencies will happen.
 Having an insurance policy in your corner can be the helping hand you need during stressful times.

-By finding the right pet insurance policy, you could pay for as little as 10 percent of your veterinary bill.
-Some insurance providers even offer 100 percent coverage — meaning you wouldn’t pay a thing.
+By finding the right pet insurance policy for your dog, you could pay for as little as 10 percent of your veterinary bill.
+Some pet insurance providers even offer 100 percent coverage — meaning you wouldn’t pay a thing.

-And for those of you with healthy dogs, some insurance providers even offer coverage for routine care.
+Certain pet insurance companies even offer wellness and preventative care for regular costs like vet visits, routine care, vaccinations, and check-ups.
 This means that they’ll help pay for annual wellness visits, vaccines, and flea and tick prevention.